extremq/algorithms/README.md

 # what's here
-basically little things i create by learning to use ubuntu, github and C
+basically little things i create by learning to use C++

-# why C?
-i want to make algorithms from the ground. i also want to use as less headers as possible as a challenge and compatibility

-wiki for this thing: [wiki](https://github.com/extremq/algorithms/wiki)